sheltonjoomla/drupal-map-listing-module/react-app/README.md

 For later

-mark cluster
+- Add leaplet cluster mark cluster plugin
+- Optimize API CAll
+- when you enter min option the max will adjust to only show available.
+Ex when you enter min $500K the max with start at $550k
+- add skeleton loading for listing
+- Recenter Map after option selected.
+- I need to clean up the html structure of the Listings.
+Its too many classes.
+I copied the layout from old page to save time.
 - recenter map after search
-- when you enter min option the max will adjust
+- Research adding root point to paragraph type.